schakibb/File-structure-and-data-structure-project/README.md

 ## Functionalities

-1. **Create Contacts File**: Generates a file with a specified number of random contacts.
+- **Create Contacts File**: Generate a file populated with random contact details.
-2. **Search Contact**: Searches for a contact by ID.
+- **Search Contacts**: Look up specific contacts using various search criteria.
-3. **Insert Contact**: Adds a new contact to the file.
+- **Insert New Contact**: Add new contact entries to the file.
-4. **Logical Deletion**: Marks a contact as deleted without physically removing it.
+- **Logical Deletion**: Mark contacts as deleted without physically removing them from the file.

+## Data and File Structure

+- **Data Structure**: Efficient handling of contact information using structured data types.
+- **File Structure**: Storage and manipulation of contacts through structured file I/O operations.

 ## Authors